carstenjacobsen/phonebook/soroban-phonebook/README.md

 soroban-sdk = { workspace = true, features = ["testutils"] }
 ```

-The Soroban SDK is used in the code with the following macros and structs:
+The Soroban SDK is used in the code with the following macros and types:

 ```rust
 #![no_std]